icai/node-server-boilerplate/readme.md

 #To-do Application with Backbone.js

-Code pick from the book "Node.js blueprints"
+Code pick from the book "Node.js Blueprints"

 chapter 5: Create a To-do Application with Backbone.js